burlster1980/arupcodev060/content/creating-pages/creating-offices.md

 		<div class="reveal rich-text__content">
 			<h2>2.
 Creating a new office item</h2>
 			<p>Before proceeding please be aware that you should never create a new country within the CMS.
 If your office sits outside of existing countries, please contact the GMC Online team first.</p>
+			<P>Additionally, you are strongly advised to discuss the creation of any new offices with GMC first as well - this is to ensure that there is global alignment on promoting information.</P>
 			<p>To create a new office you will need to:</p>
 			<ul>
 				<li>Browse to 'Offices' in the content tree, and expand this to reveal countries</li>